On this page:

 For the most updated list of electronic classrooms, including room numbers and equipment information, see the Classroom Features and Photos webpage.

 IVDL is essentially videoconferencing in a classroom setting.
 IVDL connects two or more classrooms with audio and video equipment that enables participants to see and talk with each other, almost as if they were in the same room.
-So students in a classroom at Wright State's main campus may be joined by students at Lake Campus—or by students at any IVDL-equipped classroom in the world.
+So students in a classroom at Wright State's main campus may be joined by students at Lake Campus and Central State University.

 Wright State has six IVDL classrooms.